 - In "Anasazi", Mulder thinks he received a fake tape with "gibberish" instead of top secret government files.
 He hits a pencil holder and smashes it against the wall.
 But the files are actually encrypted.
 Poor Mulder has been being drugged, which he doesn't know yet at that moment.
 He also ends up punching Assistant Director Skinner a moment later.

-- In "Little Girl Lost" of Castle, a woman whose daughter was kidnapped smashes a lamp against her husband's painting when she feels he's not concerned enough.
+- In the episode "Little Girl Lost" of Castle, a woman whose daughter was kidnapped smashes a lamp against her husband's painting when she feels he's not concerned enough.

 "Hit it like it was your ex-husband!"